oroinc/documentation/user_guide/user_management_groups.rst

 In order to create a user group:

-- Go to the *System → User Management → Groups*
+- Go to *System → User Management → Groups*
 - Click the :guilabel:`Create Group` button
 - Define the general details and the list of users for the group created: